trevorsm7/game-engine/readme.md

 - `transform` - a _table_ of transform properties
     - `position` - a _table_ {x, y} with the initial position
     - `scale` - a _table_ {x, y} with the initial scale
-- `layer` - a _number_ where higher layers are drawn on top of other object
+- `layer` - a _number_ such that a higher value draws this on top of objects with smaller values

 The following methods are defined on an instance of **Actor**: